Azure/azure-docs-sdk-dotnet/docs-ref-conceptual/dotnet-sdk-azure-install.md

 ms.assetid:
 ---

-# Install Azure Libraries for .NET
+# Install Azure libraries for .NET

-Use the Azure Libraries for .NET to manage, integrate, and consume Azure services in your .NET applications.
+Use the Azure libraries for .NET to manage, integrate, and consume Azure services in your .NET applications.

 * [Packages for managing Azure resources](#mgmt)
 * [Packages for integrating Azure services and consuming data](#data)